wntrblm/nox/docs/index.rst

    usage
    contrib

-``nox`` is a command-line tool that automates testing in multiple Python environments, similar to `Tox`_.
-Unlike Tox, Nox uses a standard Python file for configuration.
+``nox`` is a command-line tool that automates testing in multiple Python environments, similar to `tox`_.
+Unlike tox, Nox uses a standard Python file for configuration.

 Install nox via `pip`_::